Appdynamics/Sample-Android-Application/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is build to serve our customer and give an overview of the Android agent features.
+This project is build to serve our customer/partners and give an overview of the Android agent features.

 ### Built With